philgei/UnzipMiddleware/Readme.md

 # UnzipMiddleware

 UnzipMiddleware is a .NET class library that provides middleware for serving files from ZIP archives in ASP.NET Core applications.
-This README is provided for context to understand the usage and configuration of the middleware.

 ## Features